cfwheels/cfwheels/readme.md

 Please report any errors that you may encounter on our [issue tracker][5].
 Please be sure to report the database engine (including version), CFML engine (including version), http server (including version).

-## Building
+## Building and Releasing

 _NOTE:_ the build script has only been tested against Railo 3.3.0.007 or higher at this time.

-1. open the build.cfm file in the root of the repo.
+1. open the wheels/version.cfm file and edit the version to correspond with the build
-2. set the `release` variable with the version number of the release
+2. update the wheels/CHANGELOG to reflect version and build date
 3. point your browser to the build.cfm file (ex: http://localhost/build.cfm)
-4. the build will create a zip file named `cfwheels.<release>.zip` in the root of the repo
+4. the build will create a zip file named `cfwheels.<version>.zip` in parent directory of the repo
+5. annouce and post the build to the [cfwheels core google group][6]

 ## License